jczic/XAsyncSockets/README.md

-## XAsyncSockets is a little but full Python library of managed asynchronous sockets.
+## XAsyncSockets is an efficient Python/MicroPython library of managed asynchronous sockets.

 ![HC²](hc2.png "HC²")